 This platform is better suited for very basic websites, like a restaurant who has a homepage, a menu and an “about us” sections.
 It can be a good choice for business owners who don’t plan to use their website as a blog.

 Which platform should you choose?

-Choose Wordpress if… you are excited by the prospect of learning code (or paying a designer to work their magic!).
+Choose Wordpress if… you are hoping to monetize your blog and turn it into a business with organic search as one of your primary drivers of traffic.
+If the prospect of learning code sound intimidating to you, know that there are tons of resources out there and people you can hire to help you get started.
 You will also like Wordpress if have a complex idea in mind for your site design and you like having the same platform as most people out there so you easily find resources.

 One important thing to know is it is quite difficult to switch between the 2 platforms.
 It can be done, but it will be a huge headache, especially if you have a sizable website.